 For example, our Access 50 account allows you to place 50% of your initial deposit on an instant access basis and the remaining 50% on 32-day terms within the same product, providing a considerable premium above that of stand-alone instant access deposits.
 This helps you strengthen your cash position, capture yields and still maintain appropriate liquidity in the event of further disruption.
 These types of accounts were popular during the global financial crisis when companies were seeking returns while still being able to call on cash.

-In this environment, unrated and lower-rated institutions will face greater scrutiny.
-Companies should remember there are specialised business-focused banks with strong credit ratings away from the high street names, which can deliver relatively strong returns in the current funding market.
+Companies should remember there are specialised business-focused banks with strong credit ratings away from the high street names that can deliver relatively strong returns.

 To optimise cash management, treasurers, CFOs and financial directors should look to more holistic planning and guidance to ensure they are matching day-to-day cash management forecasts with longer-term strategic funding and liquidity goals.
 At the heart of a sustainable and robust business lies a healthy cash management plan.

-There is also the temptation for many businesses to raise capital to navigate the uncertain road ahead.
+Many businesses also have the temptation to raise capital to navigate uncertainties ahead or power growth plans.
 While additional capital might be imperative in some cases, it is essential to weigh up the future cost of borrowing on loans or the impact of equity raising, depending on the method envisaged.